Inserting an OPA

 - When suctioning the oropharynx, do not insert the catheter too deeply.
 Extend the catheter to the maximum safe depth and suction as you withdraw.

 - When suctioning an endotracheal (ET) tube, keep in mind the tube is within the trachea and that you may be suctioning near the bronchi or lung.
-Therefore, sterile technique should be used.
+Therefore, a sterile technique should be used.

 - Each suction attempt should be for no longer than 10 seconds.
 Remember the person will not get oxygen during suctioning.